 The distribution process aims to generate interest among several prospective buyers to the point that these groups submit indications of interest (IOI).
-These preliminary nonbinding bids give owners an idea of how different groups approach the valuation of the company as well as other key terms they would look to in a prospective deal.
+These preliminary nonbinding bids give owners an idea of how different groups approach transaction value as well as other key terms and conditions they would look to in a prospective deal.

-Throughout the time leading up to and after bid submission, Growthink’s advisory team will field and address buyer questions about the business; coordinate meetings between buyers and company owners; and discuss with you the relative merits of each prospective buyer.
+Throughout the time leading up to and after bid submission, our deal team will field and address buyer questions about the business; coordinate meetings between buyers and company owners; and discuss with you the relative merits of each prospective buyer.

 Due diligence involves a series of meetings – some virtual and some likely in person – with the buyer team and company ownership and key managers.
 It also involves a more granular analysis of the underlying data used to populate the CIM.
 It is at this point that highly sensitive information is shared with a single group that has advanced to this state.
 The timing of due diligence can be anywhere from 30-60 days and can involve third-party firms (i.e. accountancies, legal counsel, etc.) hired by the buyer to evaluate financials, agreements, and other key business information.